Dunder objects (any object with name __***__)#

 {'classvar': 100} # This is the instance variable

-without decorator, should return nothing (None
+Automatically classmethod without decorator, should return nothing (None).
+This

 method is called every time you create subclass of the class which this method is